carlmarkegang/git-repo-stats-viewer/README.md

 Generate a static html page with information about git commits

 # Requirements
-git or "git bash for windows"
+Git or "Git bash for windows"
 node
+The script will only work in a english localization configuration of Git

 # How to generate a new static html file
 There are several ways to generate a new report.